 I’ve often been asked by the parents of my drum students to provide some much needed TLC to their inexpensive or poor condition snare drums.
-As such, I’ve gotten relatively proficient at this sort of maintenance over the years and decided to share my experience with you here.
+As such, I’ve gotten relatively proficient at this sort of maintenance over the years and wanted to share it with you in these three steps:

 In the following few sections, I’ll guide you through these steps in detail so as to remove the mystery of some of these steps.
 Even if you’re completely new at this, with a bit of practice and patience, you’ll be able to take on these tasks seemingly daunting tasks.

 Supplies Needed For This Job: In order to follow these steps, you’ll want to assemble these items before you start:

 - Screw drivers (philips and flat heat)

 - Needle nose pliers